PrincessCyanMarine/SimpleVeinminer/README.md

 Feel free to add this to as many modpacks as you would like

+# Other stuff
+If you are having trouble with "restrictions" configs.
+Make sure "Ignore restrictions when on creative mode" is set to false

 # Changelog

-## [v1.3.2]
+## [v1.4.0] Comming soon
+### Added
-- Added the hammer veinmining shape
+- Added more highlight options
-- Added "Exhaust" config option
+- Added "place in inventory" config option
+### Removed
+- Shapes
+### Changed
+- Updated for minecraft 1.19.4
+- "Outline" changed to "Highlight"

 [Full changelog](https://github.com/PrincessCyanMarine/Simple-Veinminer/blob/1.19/CHANGELOG.md)